starikan/PuppeDo/docs/en.md

 Parameter  | Description
 ------------- | -------------
-name | Name of environment.
-Use it for running envs with [Running arguments](#running-arguments).
-Feel free for naming but with caution use spaces. type | For environment files it should be `env`. description | Description data | Object with data for passing in this env. selectors | Object with selectors for passing in this env. dataExt | Array of data that extend this env.
+name | Name of runner.
+Use it for running runners with [Running arguments](#running-arguments).
+Feel free for naming but with caution use spaces. type | For runner files it should be `env`. description | Description data | Object with data for passing in this runner. selectors | Object with selectors for passing in this runner. dataExt | Array of data that extend this runner.
 Related to [PPD_ROOT and PPD_ROOT_ADDITIONAL](#running-arguments).
-You can use asterisk to load all files from folder `data/*` selectorsExt | Array of selectors that extend this env.
+You can use asterisk to load all files from folder `data/*` selectorsExt | Array of selectors that extend this runner.
 Related to [PPD_ROOT and PPD_ROOT_ADDITIONAL](#running-arguments).
-You can use asterisk to load all files from folder `data/*` envsExt | Array of envs that extend this env.
+You can use asterisk to load all files from folder `data/*` runnersExt | Array of runners that extend this runner.
 Related to [PPD_ROOT and PPD_ROOT_ADDITIONAL](#running-arguments).
 You can use asterisk to load all files from folder `data/*` browser | [Browser settings](#browser-settings) log | [Logging settings](#logging-settings)